Note on cohomology rings of spherical varieties and volume polynomial: Examples

+As before let $P$ be the volume polynomial on the vector space of virtual polytopes.
+We denote its restriction to the subspace $\mathcal{V}_\Sigma$ again by $P$.
+Since the volume is translation invariant, $P$ induces a polynomial $\tilde{P}$ on the quotient vector space $\mathcal{V}_\Sigma / \sim$.

-From the Ku\v{s}nirenko theorem The volume function extends to a homogeneous polynomial $P$ of degree $n$ on $\mathcal{V}_\Sigma$, which we again denote by $P$.
-It is well-known that the cohomology ring of a smooth projective toric variety is generated in degree $2$.
-From Theorem \ref{thm-main}, we then recover the following description of $H^*(X, \r)$: \begin{Th}[Theorem $\S$1.4, \cite{Kh-P}] With notation as above, the cohomology algebra $H^*(X, \r)$ is isomorphic to the algebra $\Sym(\mathcal{V}_\Sigma) / I$, \footnote{If $V$ is a vector space, $\Sym(V)$ denotes the dual of the algebra of polynomials on $V$.} where $I$ is the ideal defined by and $P(x)$ is the homogeneous polynomial of degree $n$ on $\mathcal{V}_\Sigma$ defined by
+One easily sees that the algebra of differential operators on $\mathcal{V}_\Sigma / \sim$ quotient by the annihilator ideal of $\tilde{P}$ is isomorphic to the algebra of differential operators on $\mathcal{V}_\Sigma$ quotient by the annihilator ideal of $P$.
+Now since the cohomology ring of a smooth projective toric variety is generated as an algebra by its Picard group, from Theorem \ref{thm-main} we recover the following description of $H^*(X, \r)$: \begin{Th}[Theorem $\S$1.4, \cite{Kh-P}] With notation as above, the cohomology algebra $H^*(X, \r)$ is isomorphic to the algebra $\Sym(\mathcal{V}_\Sigma) / I$, \footnote{ $\Sym(V)$ denotes the symmetric algebra of a vector space $V$, i.e. the dual of the algebra of polynomials on $V$.} where $I$ is the ideal defined by and $P(x)$ is the homogeneous polynomial of degree $n$ on $\mathcal{V}_\Sigma$ defined by

-for any polytope $\Delta \in \mathcal{S}_\Sigma$. \end{Th} One can also recover the usual description of the cohomology ring of a toric variety by generators and relations, due to Danilov-Jurkiewicz, from the above theorem (see \cite{Timorin}).
+for any polytope $\Delta$. \end{Th} One can also recover the usual description of the cohomology ring of a toric variety by generators and relations, due to Danilov-Jurkiewicz, from the above theorem (see \cite{Timorin}).